 When searching for wireless earbuds, you’ll quickly learn that wireless earbud batteries don’t last.
 These tiny earbuds house proportionately tiny battery cells.
 Combined with the constant charge-deplete cycle and you have a recipe for a product with a finite lifespan of less than 3 years in some cases.

 Another somewhat common issue that plagues true wireless earbuds is connection stability.
-While this improved with Bluetooth 5.0, some earbuds still struggle to maintain a connection outside, and others hiccup when you get between the earbuds and your source device.
+While this improved with Bluetooth 5.0 and newer, some earbuds still struggle to maintain a connection in the presence of a high number of other Bluetooth devices, and others hiccup when you get between the earbuds and your source device.

 Gaming headsets